vishandi/tp/docs/UserGuide.md

 ### Viewing contacts by tags: `viewGroup`
-Shows the names of friends with the same tag
+Shows the names of friends with the same tag.

 Format: `viewGroup t/TAG`

-* Shows contacts sharing the same tag
+* Shows contacts sharing the same tag.

 Examples:
 * `viewGroup` t/groupmates